hossein-lap/cheatsheet/lua/lua.md

 Lua is a dynamically typed language, so the variables don't have types, only the values have types.

 But we have types for the values.
-There is a function called ‘type’ that enables us to know the type of the variable.
+There is a function called ‘type' that enables us to know the type of the variable.

 ```lua
 print(type("What is my type"))   --> string